 The bedrooms are named after prominent members of the Markham family and contain pictures, possessions and information about each.
 The first four bedrooms open off the Front Landing which features the Landing Library, mainly classic novels and history books.
 The second four bedrooms open off the Back Landing, which contains display cases of Indian birds dating from the 1840s.

 We supply a floor plan (PDF) to assist with room allocations.
+(A small correction: the Canon's Room is currently a twin.)

 The Archbishop’s Room